MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingmessage-subject-vb.md

-﻿---
+---
-Description: 'The Subject property is a null-terminated string that contains the contents of the subject field on the cover page of the fax.' ms.assetid: 'c20fca81-6961-49bf-9d23-1a415e3a6515'
+Description: The Subject property is a null-terminated string that contains the contents of the subject field on the cover page of the fax. ms.assetid: c20fca81-6961-49bf-9d23-1a415e3a6515
-title: 'FaxOutgoingMessage.Subject property'
+title: FaxOutgoingMessage.Subject property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingMessage.Subject property